pipitone/mritool/README.rst

    - finds *all* .7 and .physio files in the scanner's `mrraw` folder, and moves them to the this directory

-2. tech then runs the sort script 'sortfMRI5', which sorts Pfiles into "raw" spiral Pfiles, HOS Pfiles, and spectroscopy Pfiles.
+2. Tech then runs the sort script 'sortfMRI5', which sorts Pfiles into "raw" spiral Pfiles, HOS Pfiles, and spectroscopy Pfiles.
 This sorting script also creates directories for fMRI files - and runs AFNI script to create the *.nii file.
 Original Pfiles are moved to a separate directory 'rawSprlioPfiles' for short-term storage.

 3. When the mritool is used to `pull` an exam, the `/data/mrraw` folder is scanned for matching pfiles, and those are copied into the staging area.